 The rate of reduction may vary over time depending on the issuers that make up the Parent Index.
-For example, if issuers in the Parent Index engage in fewer activities that are excluded from the Parent Index based on the ESG selection criteria applied by the Benchmark Index, the rate of reduction may reduce over time.
-Conversely, if the index provider increases the ESG selection criteria in the Benchmark Index as ESG standards evolve, the rate of reduction may increase over time.
+For example, if issuers in the Parent Index engage in fewer activities that are excluded from the Parent Index based on the ESG selection Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. criteria applied by the Benchmark Index, the rate of reduction may reduce over time.
+Conversely, if the index provider increases the ESG selection criteria in the Benchmark Index as ESG standards evolve, the rate of reduction may increase over time